umjammer/vavi-apps-fuse/vavi-nio-file-onedrive4/readme.md

-the sdk deprecated `com.microsoft.graph.http.IConnection` and start using `okhttp3.Response` instead of it. this is not oop. (beginner should not use generics and method reference) `IConnection` is designed for library independency. why the official sdk doesn't implement okhttp3 library as `IConnection`? for performance reason? i don't think so. because network transportation is very slower than wrapping object.
+the sdk deprecated `com.microsoft.graph.http.IConnection` and start using `okhttp3.Response` instead of it. this is not oop. (beginner should not use generics and method reference) `IConnection` is designed for library independence. why the official sdk doesn't implement okhttp3 library as `IConnection`? for performance reason? i don't think so. because network transportation is very slower than wrapping object.